geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 WMS vendor parameters
 =====================

-WFS vendor parameters are options that are not defined in the official WMS specification, but are allowed by it.
-GeoServer supports a range of custom WMS parameters.
+WMS vendor parameters are custom request parameters that are not defined in the WMS specification, but are allowed by it.
+GeoServer supports a variety of WMS vendor-specific parameters.

 angle
 -----

-Starting with GeoServer 2.0.2 ``angle=x`` rotates the map around its center by `x` degrees clockwise.
-The rotation is supported in all raster formats, PDF and SVG based on the Batik producer (the default one).
+``angle=x`` rotates the output map around its center by `x` degrees clockwise.
+The rotation is supported in all raster formats, PDF, and SVG based on the Batik producer (which is the default).

 buffer
 ------